-Sure, it doesn’t have the range of a car or a motorcycle and you can’t really carry anything with it but a lot of people will find it useful.
+Sure, a bug out bike it doesn’t have the range of a car or a motorcycle and you can’t really carry anything with it, but a lot of people will find it useful.
 You can use it to go through places a motorcycle just can’t.
 Sure, you won’t get too far but maybe you don’t really have to.

 And how about you just put it in your 4×4 as a back-up?
 As hard as it may sound to believe, you never know when you’re going to have to ditch your vehicle.

 Which type of bike?
 A mountain bike would be ideal.
 And don’t be afraid to practice with it heavily.
 You’ll not only familiarize yourself with roads in poor condition but you’ll also increase your strength.

 A couple of hours off road with your bike makes a fantastic survival fitness workout.

 Don’t forget to fill it with as much stuff as possible.
 This is where a small trailer will help…